-The predicted hydrodynamic derivatives listed in Table 3 from model-scale CFD simulations are then employed to simulate a turning maneuver of both the model-scale and full-scale fully appended ONRTH.
-Figure 14 depicts the trajectory of model-scale and full-scale fully appended ONRTH by the linear-only maneuvering model described in Section 2.2.
+The predicted hydrodynamic derivatives listed in Table 3 from model-scale CFD simulations are then employed to simulate a turning maneuver of the model-scale fully appended ONRTH.
+Figure 14 depicts the trajectory of ONRTH using the linear-only maneuvering model and simple model with nonlinear corrections described in Section 2.2.
 The rudder angle deflected to a maximum angle of 35°.
-Reasonable behaviour of the ship is observed with about 2.2L in turning diameter for model-scale and 2.6L for the full-scale ship.
+Considering the absence of the non-linear terms in the linear-only model, a reasonable trajectory of the ship is observed with about 2L in turning diameter.
+Adding the non-linear correction terms to the model leads to a more realistic behaviour of the ship with a slightly shorter transition distance and smaller turning radius (1.7L) due to the speed loss during turn.